Probable Cause for a DWI Arrest

-Even if the officer had a valid reason to make the stop for a violation, the officer may only keep the person for the amount of time necessary to carry out the purpose of the stop.
+Even if an officer had a valid reason to pull someone over for a violation, they may only keep the person for the amount of time necessary to carry out the purpose of the stop.
 Unless the officer believes (with reasonable suspicion) that the driver is intoxicated, then the officer must proceed to issue the ticket and release the driver.

-However, if the officer has no reason to believe the driver had been consuming alcohol or was unfit to drive due to other impairments, then they cannot legally continue with an investigation.
+However, if the officer has no reason to believe the driver consumed alcohol or was unfit to drive due to other impairments, then they cannot legally continue with an investigation.

 Usually, the arresting officer may testify at trial with various reasons as to why an arrest occurred in suspicion of DWI, including: